Content Regulation / Censorship, Political Expression

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The Supreme Court upheld a Colorado statute prohibiting any person within 100 feet of a healthcare facility to knowingly approach within eight feet of a person with a purpose to educate, pass a leaflet, display a sign, engage in oral protest, or counsel.
-The Court found this to be a content-neutral time, place, and manner restriction on speech.
+The U.S. Supreme Court upheld a Colorado statute that prohibited any person within 100 feet of a healthcare facility to knowingly approach an individual within eight feet with a purpose to educate, pass a leaflet, display a sign, engage in oral protest, or counsel.
+The petitioners who filed suit engaged in “sidewalk counseling” with individuals entering health facilities to try and dissuade them from obtaining an abortion.
+The Court reasoned that the statute was a proper time, place, and manner restriction on free speech and that it was content neutral since it banned all protestors in a certain area regardless of their message.

 Colorado enacted a statute which made it unlawful within certain areas for any person to “‘knowingly approach’ within eight feet of another person, without that person’s consent, ‘for the purpose of passing a leaflet or handbill to, displaying a sign to, or engaging in oral protest, education, or counseling with such other person. …’”1